 After retiring as a professional Rugby player and being in the field for 12 years, Ollie Phillips went on to run his own business and worked as a Director of PwC.
 Transitioning from the sport of Rugby to corporate, Ollie struggled to navigate the new lifestyle for the first couple of years, which eventually made him go through a life-changing switch in mindset.
 Having the gift of high emotional intelligence and the ability to see others’ potentials and weaknesses, Ollie found his passion in challenging people’s way of thinking to ultimately improve their mindset and performance.
 In this episode, Ollie Phillips talks with Adam Stott about the correlation between sports and business, the importance of having an optimist mindset, and pushing self boundaries.

 Ollie Phillips is a former English professional Rugby player turned motivational speaker, business owner, Guinness World Record Holder, and podcaster.
-Having spent a substantial amount of years playing as a professional athlete and leading teams on land and sea across multiple continents, Ollie Phillips opened himself up in the corporate world, taking with him his experiences in sports and adventure, and made it relevant to achieving business success.
+Having spent a substantial amount of years playing as a professional athlete and leading teams on land and sea across multiple continents.
+Ollie Phillips opened himself up in the corporate world, taking with him his experiences in sports and adventure, and making it relevant to achieving business success.
 To impart the knowledge, Ollie conducts business talks and transformative workshops that teach individuals and teams all about Leadership, Teamwork, Resilience, and Change to help them exceed their potentials within themselves and in business.

 - How Ollie Phillips started his multifaceted career